8483/notes/topics/networking.md

 ## nc / netcat

 `netcat` is a tool for manually talking to servers, by connecting to a port and sending a string over it.
-It's a thing wrapper over TCP.
+It's a thin wrapper over TCP.

 ```bash
 nc en.wikipedia.org 80